dstreeb/Mech-105-Algorithms/README.md

 # Mech-105-Algorithms
-Algorithms created for mech 105
+Algorithms created for mech 105 specificaly using numerical methods

 # Algorithms Included Into File
 ## Bisection